-Staff will finalize the determination of the water demand and WDO fee or alternative project requirements required for the project, include these in a WDO Agreement, and prepare the WDO Agreement for signatures.
+Staff will finalize the determination of the water demand and WDO fee or alternative project requirements, include these in a WDO Agreement, and prepare the WDO Agreement for signatures.
 The WDO Agreement shall be executed and submitted to the City prior to issuance of a building permit.

-Payment of WDO fees or final completion of an approved alternative project will be due when the applicant requests final inspection building permit finalor occupation of any type, provided a declared water shortage emergency condition exists at that time and requires water allocations for existing customers and water demand offsets for construction projects.
+Payment of WDO fees or final completion of an approved alternative project will be due when the applicant requests final inspection or occupation of any type, provided a declared water shortage emergency condition exists at that time and requires water allocations for existing customers and water demand offsets for construction projects.
 Otherwise, WDO fees will not be required.